 Precipice Plain and Montane Walking Track.
 Grade: Easy.
 9 km, 3 hours or Easy-Medium 11km, 4.5 hours.
 From Dinner Plain walk south east along the dirt road 'Dinner Plain track'.
 Precipice Plain Lookout has a great view over the rugged headwaters of the Dargo River.
 Return the same way or, for a slightly longer walk, on the returnn leg, divert on to the Montane Walking Track.
 Despite being a dirt road bash, the walk from DP to Precipice Plain through scenic snowgum woodland makes this a quite attractive walk.
 The return section along the Montane track traverses a combination of state forest and freehold land where mountain cattlemen continue to graze as they have since 1848.
 Track notes for Precipice Plain and Montane Walking Track.

 Mt Tabletop.
 Grade: Medium.
 10 km, 4 hours.

 JB Plain Hut – Mt Tabletop (1593 m) – JB Plain Hut.
-From the hut, cross the open snowplain and pick up the walking track to the south west when the route enters a treed area.
+From JB Plain car park on the Great Alpine Road, walk to the hut and then cross the open snowplain and pick up the walking track to the south west when the route enters a treed area.
 Initially the walk is through open snowgum woodland before a short descent to a saddle where water can usually be found in two creeks.
 The track then climbs to the very flat summit plateau of the aptly named Mt Tabletop.
 There are trees on top, but walk to the edge of the escarpment for some nice views.
 Return the way you came.
 Track notes and a historical background can be found at this link.